-When parking the ATV, stop the engine, shift the drive select lever into the park position, and then turn the fuel cock to the "OFF" position.
+When parking the ATV, stop the engine, shift the drive select lever into the forward position, apply the parking brake, and then turn the fuel cock to "OFF".

-EBU20820 Parking on a slope
+Parking on a slope

 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, stop the engine, shift the drive select lever to the park position, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, shift the drive select lever to the forward position, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.